Dilanka-Bandara/Chat_Bot_V02/README.md

 This is a simple chatbot made using the google gemini api .
-Then it cab answer the small questions.
+Then it can answer the small questions.